dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 ### Act IV

-In 2020, Breda and colleagues published a [paper](https://doi.org/10.1073/pnas.2008704117), part of this uses the same propensities as Stoet and Geary use.
+In 2020, Breda and colleagues published a [paper](https://doi.org/10.1073/pnas.2008704117), part of this uses the same propensities as Stoet and Geary.
 They argue this is worthwhile both because the original result is well-known and because it's nice to be invariant to imbalances in the overall number of degrees.

 Their first observation is that the propensities aren't just correlated with GGGI.
 They are also correlated with:
 * GDP per capita.